Bay Ridge Center

 Video information from Veterans Health Administration Executive in Charge Dr. Richard Stone: VA is here for Veterans during COVID-19

 Call your doctor's office if you have a health concern and feel you need an appointment.
-Many doctors will be doing video or telephone "visits."
-If you have doctors with NYU Langone Health video visits.
+Don't put off check-ups for ongoing health concerns.

 Coping with stress